 Vivaldi and His Ladies

-As Vivaldi and his operas became more popular, curious fans wanted to know more about his private affairs.
-When the public was not certain of something, they began gossiping.
+As Vivaldi and his operas became increasingly popular, curious fans wanted to know more about his private affairs.
+When the public was not certain of something, they began to gossip.
 Over time, stories about the red priest circulated widely.
 However, Vivaldi himself wrote very few letters to set things right.

 The mandolin enjoyed popularity in the 18th century and Vivaldi composed for the instrument.
 Giovanni Battista Tiepolo (1696–1770), a painter from Venice, depicted a woman holding a mandolin, listening to the pitch of the note as she adjusts the strings.
 Her luminous skin serves to heighten the sensuous poetry of the painting.
 She represents the ideal of feminine beauty.

-Anna Girò was seventeen and Vivaldi was forty-eight when she became his protégée.
+Anna Girò was 17 and Vivaldi was 48 when she became his protégée.
 He taught her some singing techniques relevant to his operas.
-Vivaldi highlighted her talent with a unique aria.
+Vivaldi even highlighted her talent with a unique aria.
 However, critics noted that his pupil performed miracles, even if her voice was not one of the most beautiful.
 Many critics of the time agreed that Anna had a great talent for acting but that her voice was not strong.

 Joy and Sadness